Corporate Tax Reform

 Inbound transfers – resident corporate tax

-In case of the transfer of assets from a foreign permanent establishment, the profits of which are exempt under a tax treaty with Belgium, to the Belgian head office or another Belgian establishment, the Belgian initial tax value (for future depreciations, capital gains and losses, etc.) will be the fair market value at the time of the transfer.
-This fair market value will also have to be applied for the acquisition by a Belgian company of a foreign establishment or foreign assets further to a merger, demerger or assimilated transaction and the transfer by a foreign company of its seat to Belgium.
+In case of the transfer of assets from a foreign permanent establishment, the profits of which are exempt under a tax treaty with Belgium, to the Belgian head office or another Belgian establishment, the Belgian initial tax value (for future depreciations, capital gains and losses, etc.) is the fair market value at the time of the transfer.
+This fair market value also has to be applied for the acquisition by a Belgian company of a foreign establishment or foreign assets further to a merger, demerger or assimilated transaction and the transfer by a foreign company of its seat to Belgium.

 (1) the gain has been effectively included in the taxable base in the exit state; and